 4. Be careful with your taxes

 Identity thieves don’t stop with credit cards.
-In 2017, the IRS received 242,000 reports from taxpayers of identity theft.
-One way to remain vigilant when it comes to protecting yourself from identity theft is to file your return as early as possible, and change your withholding to lower a potential refund.
+In 2019, the IRS received 199,000 reports identity theft from taxpayers.
+One way to remain vigilant when it comes to protecting yourself from identity theft is to file your return as early as possible and change your withholding to lower a potential refund.

 If you think you’re the victim of fraud, file the identity-theft affidavit, Form 14039, with the IRS.

 Hackers also may use stolen information to send you a phishing email – a note that looks legitimate but contains links to malware.